Sandler73/Apotropaios-Firewall-Manager/USAGE_GUIDE.md

 TTL range: 60 seconds (1 minute) to 2,592,000 seconds (30 days).

+### Automatic Expiry Monitoring

+In interactive mode, a **background expiry monitor** runs every 30 seconds and automatically deactivates rules when their TTL expires — no manual intervention required.
+The monitor also writes proactive terminal alerts when a rule is within 10 minutes of expiring, showing the rule ID, description, and time remaining.

+Additionally, the **main menu displays inline warnings** for near-expiry and expired rules every time it renders, with guidance to extend timers via the Rule Expiry Watcher.

+In CLI mode, `rule_check_expired` runs once at startup.
+For ongoing CLI-only use, schedule periodic checks via cron: `*/5 * * * * /usr/local/bin/apotropaios check-expired 2>/dev/null`.

 ### Expiry Watcher

-The interactive menu includes a **Rule Expiry Watcher** (Rule Management > View rule expiry) that displays:
+The interactive menu includes a **Rule Expiry Watcher** (Rule Management > Rule expiry watcher) that displays:

-- Color-coded time remaining (green > 50%, yellow > 20%, red < 20%)
+- Color-coded time remaining (green > 30min, yellow < 30min, red < 10min)
+- `** EXPIRING SOON **` alert for rules within 10 minutes
+- `** EXPIRED **` for overdue rules
 - Option to extend TTL on expiring rules
-- Automatic cleanup of expired rules on framework startup
+- Option to process all expired rules immediately

 ---